Spring Boot Best Practices for Production-Ready Applications

 Testing Strategy

-Structure your tests in layers.
-Unit tests for business logic, integration tests for data layer, and a few end-to-end tests for critical paths.
+Structure your tests in layers: unit tests for business logic, integration tests for the data layer, and a few end-to-end tests for critical paths.
+This pyramid keeps the fast tests numerous and the slow, brittle tests rare, which is what makes a suite that developers actually run before pushing.

 @DataJpaTest